 There’s a saying: “Women buy houses.
 Men buy basements and garages.”
 If your house doesn’t blow HER skirt up, it ain’t gettin’ bought!

-The woman who doesn’t care about which home her partner selects is rare.
+The woman who lets her partner select a house without her involvement is rare.
 Unicorn rare.
-Of the nearly 9,000 homes staged, I can count on one hand the number of women who didn’t need a say in what their home looked like.
+I’ve staged over 9,000 homes, and can count on one hand the number of women who didn’t have a say in selecting her house.

 So, Mr. or Ms. House Seller, here’s how to help her say “YES!” to your house: